-1. What if the student asks me the name of a bird I don't know.
+1. What if the student asks me name of some bird, which I don't know.

 It is alright to not know the name of the bird.
-Talk to the student about how India is home to more than 1000 species of birds, and it may be difficult to keep tab of all their names.
+Gently talk to the student about how India is home to more than 1000 species of birds, and it may be difficult to keep tab of all their names.
 However, if you know the name of the bird (in regional/local language or other language), you can inform the student the same.
 Alternatively, you can tell the student that we can find out the name of the bird together.
 Ask him/her to describe the bird in detail (giving indication about size, shape, colour, beak).
-Point them towards books that may help identify the bird (See the Field Guides section).
-They should observe the behavior of this bird and describe it in detail, and then look it up later in books, should the need arise.
-You can also approach a local bird expert or get in touch with the HBCSE team if you have any queries people made observations with their naked eye by learning where and how to find and watch birds.
-This is one way to train your eyes to become keen observation tools.
-Encourage your students to pick common birds that are easy to observe, but if a student takes up the challenge of a far away bird or an uncommon bird, encourage them to observe whatever they can.
-They may have to extend their observation time to get information about it.
-Even a few details are important ones.
+Point them towards books that may help them identify the bird (See Field Guides listed after this section).
+But mainly tell them that it's fine to not know which exact bird they are following, at least initially.
+Rather, they should observe the behavior of this bird and describe it in detail, and then can go look it up later in books, should the need arise.
+You can also approach a local expert or get in touch with the HBCSE team if you have any queries.

-2. What if students say that they are unable to observe details, because the bird is too far?
+2. What if students say they are unable to observe details, because they are too far?